-This documentation has all the details needed to fully configure your TNSR platform, from the basics of TNSR all the way to the complexities of implementing different applications.
+This documentation has all the details needed to fully configure TNSR, from the basics all the way to the complexities of implementing different applications.
 For quotes, updates, and more information about TNSR, please visit tnsr.com or contact TNSR sales.